Britney Spears announces miscarriage

-(NEXSTAR) — Pop star Britney Spears announced Saturday that she’s miscarried just over a month after announcing her pregnancy with boyfriend Sam Asghari.
+(NEXSTAR) — Popstar Britney Spears announced Saturday that she miscarried just over a month after announcing her pregnancy with boyfriend Sam Asghari.

 In an Instagram post, Spears, 40, writes: